-10 Vacation Destinations For Wine (and) History Lovers
+Top Destinations For Wine And History Lovers

-Burgundy Wine History
+Burgundy’s Wine History

 Burgundy’s terroir was created millions of years ago when the land was covered by the sea, resulting in a limestone and marl soil that gives the wines of the area the prestigious mineral flavor it’s known for.
-Some historians think the Celts produced wine in Burgundy as far back as 50 BC when the Romans conquered them.
-Over a thousand years later, the Cistercian monks turned the land and the wine into what it would become today with their careful record-keeping and tireless efforts to cultivate the land.
+Some historians think the Celts first produced wine in Burgundy as far back as 50 BC before the Romans conquered them.
+Over a thousand years later, Cistercian monks turned the land and the wine into what it would become today with their careful record-keeping and tireless efforts to cultivate the land.

 Now the land is owned by private winemakers and produces some, if not the, most prestigious wines in the world.

 You can learn more about the history of Burgundy here.